puppykitten/ctf/racewars/README.md

 * now corrupt the second arena with the r/w primitive. since we kept our transmission, we can still use it irectly.
 * first we read out the arena's data_ptr which gives us a heap leak
 * then we modify the next pointer of the second arena to create a fake arena
-* and we modify the iterator count of the second arena so that its next can be chosen as the new list_head, making fake arena the list head
+* and we modify the iterator count of the second arena so that its next can be chosen as the new list_head, making fake arena the list head when yet another new arena creation is triggered
 * then we construct the fake arena, after the second arena's control structures (this corrupts some allocted old parts but who cares)
-* the fake arena will have a next of 0, a data start pointing to the GOT and data_end pointing there too, so that it looks full
+* the fake arena will have a next of 0, a data start pointing to the GOT and data_end pointing there too, so that it looks full.
+It has to look full so that the creation of the third arena is triggered and has to have a zero next so that iteration stops here.
 * write the max allocation size field of the fake arena for sanity (0xfff)
 * now we buy some more chassis so we trigger the creation of the third arena.
 This not only creates a third arena but also makes the fake_arena the list_head
-* now that we made fake arena the list_head, we can again corrupt its data_end so that now it looks like it has space for allocations
+* now that we made fake arena the list_head, we can again corrupt its data_end so that now it looks like it has space for allocations, this way NOW when we trigger an allocation: main arena is skipped since it is no longer the list_head, because fake arena is the list head, so we can go to the fake arena and allocate from there, therefore we allocate from the GOT.
 * finally - we can allocate once again overlapping 0 sized tire + a transmission, this time they go to the GOT
 * same steps to get r/w primitive via the modified transmission gear count and overwrite the free pointer in the GOT to get rce.